christen-reinhart/ops-reading-notes/ops-401/401Journal/401Journal16.md

 - Today I Learned

--One of the most effective tools in adult learning is reflection.
+- One of the most effective tools in adult learning is reflection.
 By writing coherent summaries of lessons learned, we cement that learning and deepen our understanding of a subject.
 It also helps us to measure our progress.

 - You should probably only spend about 10-15 minutes on this assignment, although if you would find it helpful to invest more time, you are welcome to do so.